CTSecUK/DEADFACE_CTF_2021/Write-ups/Programming/Trick or Treat (200 Points).md

 #get_intersect(x, enemy.eX, player.img.get_rect().size[0], enemy.eW, y, enemy.eY, enemy.eH)
 ```

-If we run the game again, the enemey charcter will never colide and after a short time, you will see in the terminal (where the ghame was launched) the string;
+If we run the game again, the enemey charcter will never colide and after a short time, you will see in the terminal (where the game was launched) the string;

 ## flag{CaNT_ch34t_d34th}